Nordgaren/is-odd-macro/README.md

 [Machine Code Generation](#Machine-Code-Generation)

 # Identifiers
-For these examples, I used a range of 0 - 40 for unsigned values and isize::MAX - isize::MAX + 40
+For these examples, I used a range of 0 - 40 for unsigned values and isize::MIN - isize::MIN + 40

 ```rust
 fn using_identifier(n: u32) {